How to Know If Garlic Paste Is Bad | Does Ginger Garlic Paste Go Bad

-Taste the ginger garlic paste for any off-flavors to see if it has spoiled.
-Also, the spoiled ginger garlic paste may exhibit changes in color, texture, or odor.
+The ginger garlic paste paste will change color when it turns bad.
+You can also taste the paste for any off-flavors to see if it has spoiled.
+Also, the spoiled ginger garlic paste may exhibit color, texture, or odor changes.
 Check for signs of mold growth or discoloration.
-Trust your senses; if it tastes or smells rancid, discard it promptly.
+Trust your senses; discard it promptly if it tastes or smells rancid.

 In this ultimate guide, we will cover how to spot signs of spoiled ginger garlic paste so you can avoid any culinary disasters.
 From its pungent aroma to its vibrant color, ginger garlic paste is a pantry staple that adds a burst of flavor to countless dishes.